DeveshAcharya/OpenWeatherMapApiTest/README.md

 # OpenWeatherMapApiTest
-Welcome to the Test Suite for OpenWeatherApi forecast endpoint.
+Welcome to the test-suite for OpenWeatherApi forecast endpoint for a happy holiday maker scenario.

 ## Getting Started

-Its quite striaght forward to get started once you clone the repo.
+### Its quite easy to get started once you clone the repo.
 - Open the solution in visual studio and build the solution.
 - Place the apikey credential file "AppSettingsSecrets.config" provided in the folder "C:\OpenWeatheMapApiTest".
   - in case you don't have this just get an api key from https://openweathermap.org/appid and create a file with given name and put below
      ``` xml